This is a summary review of Never Split the Difference containing key details about the book.

 When negotiating, you must tap into what the other person is feeling, be empathetic towards how the other person is feeling.
 It doesn't mean agreeing with them, it means understanding the other person's perspective to better position yourself in the negotiations.
 You can do this through a technique called labeling which means acknowledging the other person's position and feelings so that they become calmer and more rational.
 Tell the other person that you know they're worried their boss will think they didn't push hard enough, or that you know your kids are worried that their classmates will make fun of them for going to bed an hour earlier.

 Takeaway #4: Don't Rush, Don't Compromise, and Don't Accept Demands

 Always let the other person make the first offer.
 If you're in a hurry to settle something you'll come off with the worst end of the bargain.
 Don't feel rushed as few deadlines are real deadlines set in stone.
 Take your time to understand what the other person is truly pushing for, not what they say they want as the two are often different and if you rush you could easily give the person something they don't really need or want but just threw in for the sake of it

-In-Depth Lessons from Never Split the Difference
+What are key lessons from Never Split the Difference?

 Lesson #1.
 Going Beyond Rationality

 Negotiating successfully requires more than just logic because we humans are not always persuaded by rationality and don’t always accept logic, opting for unpredictable behaviour and letting our primal instincts take over instead.

 Our cognitive biases make us act irrationally.
 This was discovered by psychologist Daniel Kahneman and economist Amos Tversky which upended the 1970s research that said that negotiation was based on humans acting rationally to their own advantage.
 Kahneman and Tversky identified not just 1 cognitive bias but 150 unique biases.
 This means that a wise negotiator must understand the human psyche to be successful.